Public Sector Equality Duty for England, Scotland and Wales

 - remove or minimise disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic

 - take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it

 - encourage persons who share a relevant protected characteristic to participate in public life or in any other activity in which participation by such persons is disproportionately low

 Northern Ireland is subject to a separate legal regime, known as the Section 75 duty.
 It requires public authorities to promote equality of opportunity between persons of different religious belief, political opinion, racial group, age, marital status or sexual orientation, men and women generally, persons with a disability and persons without and persons with dependants and persons without.
 It is also a requirement to submit an Equality Scheme to the NI Equality Commission.

 UK and country-specific policy directions

-In the distribution of lottery money we must also have regard to our policy directions (both UK and country-specific) which include equality based requirements such as:
+In the distribution of National Lottery money we must also have regard to our policy directions (both UK and nation-specific) which include equality-based requirements such as:

 - increase access and participation for those who do not currently benefit from the heritage opportunities available in the United Kingdom